 Heel Pain Calcaneus

 Heel pain comes in a variety of different forms.
 The calcaneus or heel bone often experiences pain in the form of calcaneal spurs.
 These spurs are small bony projections that form because too much pressure has been put on the sinew and the soles of the feet – usually for an extended period of time.
+The good news is that pain from calcaneal spurs can easily be managed with stretching, icing, and the use of cushioning orthotics.

 Cause Of Calcaneal Spurs